ubco-W2022T1-cosc301/project-group27/README.md

-# Group YYY - {Grade Distribution and World Events}
+# Group 027 - {Grade Distribution and World Events}

 **Please remember to update this section**